Peter-Noble/Peter-Noble.github.io/_posts/2016-03-01-TechnicalTheatre.markdown

 ![alt text]({{site.baseurl}}/images/TechnicalTheatre/Spamalot/10.jpg)

-> The lighting design was also an understated brilliance...
+> "The lighting design was also an understated brilliance..."
 >
-> -- The Bubble - Spamalot opening night review
+> -- Spamalot opening night review by The Bubble

 ### Carpe Jugulum - Lighting Designer